With her talent and film career firmly established, Elizabeth Olsen’s focus shifts to forging her path and making her own rules.

 That, however, seems to be way off in the future.
 At this point in time, Olsen looks forward to another milestone.
 “Your 30s sounds like the best decade for a woman.
 I can’t wait!” she exclaims.
 “I still deal with so many anxieties of how I come across.
 I’ll go home at night, spinning with a guilt complex of, ‘Did I say something stupid to that person who I respect?
 Do they think I’m a freak?’
 I don’t want to think like that anymore.
 What’s so beautiful about being older and wiser is you are sitting heavier in your shoes with your feet on the ground.”
 Or, as the case may be for Olsen, with your shoes clutched in your hand.

-Photographed by John Russo.
+Photography by: Photographed by John Russo.
 Styled by Jacqueline Zenere.
 Art direction by James Aguiar